ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.modbus/README.md

 ![Image1](img/img1.png)

 The affects of various byte orderings are significant.
-For example, ordering the 4 bytes of data that represent 123456.00 in a “B A D C” sequence in known as a “byte swap”.
+For example, ordering the 4 bytes of data that represent 123456.00 in a `B A D C` sequence in known as a “byte swap”.
 When interpreted as an IEEE 744 floating point data type, the result is quite different:

 ![Image2](img/img2.png)